2022 Honda CRF250F Owner Review

 Riding Impression

 Fuel range is okay.
-After three hours of trail riding (actual running time), the fuel indicator light still had not come on.
+After three hours of trail riding (actual running time), the fuel indicator light still doesn't come on.
 I haven't measured the amount of gas that I've used on any of my rides, but afterwards when filling up the tank again, it never seems to take much gas (likely less than 4 litres).

 Maintenance